Module 3 - Trouble Shooting Performance and Implementing a Standard Operating Environment

 sudo hammer content-view publish --name "RHEL9-CV" --organization "Default Organization" --lifecycle-environments Development,Test,Production

-In the Satellite Web UI you may observe that the Content View Publish and Promote tasks are created, as well as an Sync task for the capsule server.
+In the Satellite Web UI, you may observe that the Content View Publish and Promote tasks are created, as well as a sync task for the capsule server.

 To disable this functionality: